Make your dreams for a family come true with reliable sperm banking services

 - Time is of the essence when it comes to sperm collection.
 You’ll schedule a time to drop off your sample at our convenient Metroplex location, or we’ll discuss collection at a discreet room onsite.

 - Consent is important.
-Consider how long you want your sperm to be stored, what will happen to samples after you die or are no longer able to make decisions for yourself, and whether your sperm can be used for research or donated for other’s fertility treatments.
+Consider how long you want your sperm to be stored, what will happen to samples after you die or can no longer make decisions for yourself, and whether your sperm can be used for research or donated for other’s fertility treatments.